 Sarah Bonomo, Clarinet

 Sarah Bonomo graduated from Florida State University with a Bachelor’s of Science in Economics and a Bachelor’s of Music in Clarinet Performance.
 She completed her Master’s studies in 2012 at the San Francisco Conservatory of Music under Luis Baez of the San Francisco Symphony.
 She has performed in the Benvenue House Concert series and received fellowships from the Imani Winds Chamber Music Institute and Bowdoin International Music Festival.
 She has also held chairs in the Tallahassee Symphony, the Merced Symphony, BASOTI Summer Festival Orchestra and various regional orchestras in Florida and the Bay Area.
-Currently Ms. Bonomo is an active freelance clarinetist in the San Francisco Bay Area and the founder of the un-conducted chamber orchestra One Found Sound.
+Currently Ms. Bonomo is a freelance clarinetist in the San Francisco Bay Area and the founder of the un-conducted chamber orchestra One Found Sound.
 She is an avid connoisseur of foreign film and cooking.